venveo/craft-documentsearch/README.md

 # Document Search plugin for Craft CMS 3.1
 Extracts keywords of PDF documents and adds them to Craft CMS's native search index

+## Document Search Usage

+Once installed and configured (see configuration section), PDF assets with text in them (does not work with images, such as scans) will be indexed automatically.

+Like other fields in Craft, you may tweak the search query to your liking by targeting the field named `contentKeywords`

 ## Requirements
 - Craft CMS 3.1.x
 - pdftotext executable